 - As of April this year, 64% of manufacturers indicate they are "likely to extremely likely" to reshore in future

 - 72 percent of industrial/B2B buyers "always or generally" prefer to source locally

 - In comparison, just 10.8 percent of respondents "always or generally" prefer to source globally

 - In fact, nearly half of buyers (46.7 percent) actually "rarely or never" prefer to source globally at all

 It's clear that most buyers prefer to keep the supply chain as close to home as possible.
 Here’s why:

 You never know when an opportunity will strike or a challenge will arise.
 Buyers prefer knowing what the growth pattern is for the product they are sourcing before they actually choose a partner — and ability to scale is key.
 For instance, you can receive a highly lucrative bid from a great customer, or an existing client may need you to ramp up to meet demand.
 Will you be ready?

 If you source locally, the answer will probably be yes.
 That’s because local suppliers are typically more reactive than suppliers who are farther away.
 They can deliver products quicker, and it is much easier for a supplier to coordinate a shipment across the neighborhood than around the world.
-(Interested in seeing what buyers are looking for today?
-Check out our Sourcing Activity Snapshot.)

 2. Greater Control